louismrose/lncs/README.md

         body/79490001/7:
         paper7.tex   paper7.pdf   copyright.pdf

-8. Generate the title pages used to construct the table of contents and author index
+8. Generate the title pages used to construct the table of contents and author index:

         > lncs titles
         > ls titles
         0001.tex  0020.tex  0054.tex  0086.tex  0119.tex  0152.tex  0178.tex  0204.tex  index.tex
         0003.tex  0037.tex  0070.tex  0102.tex  0135.tex  0165.tex  0191.tex  0217.tex

-9. Run LaTeX to produce your PDF
+9. Run LaTeX to produce your PDF:

-        > latex2pdf main.tex
+        > latex2pdf main.tex > main.pdf
         > open main.pdf

+10. Inspect your PDF to ensure that all of the titles and names of authors are correct in the table of contents.
+Note that:

+    * `lncs titles` works best for submissions that include LaTeX source files.
+    * `lncs titles` extracts the contents of the \title and \author LaTeX tags verbatim.
+If an author has used non-standard or custom LaTeX commands in their \title and \author declarations, you may need to manually specify the title and authors of this submission in the `lncs` manifest (as described below).
-10. Override any titles or names of authors (because, for example, `lncs` cannot extract title page information from MS Word source files).
+    * `lncs titles` cannot extract title page information from MS Word or PDF files.
+You must manually specify the title and authors of submissions containing no LaTeX source in the `lncs` manifest (as described below).

-        > vi manifest.json
+You can override any titles or names of authors in the manifest file.
+For example:

         > cat manifest.json
         {
           "volume_number": 7949,